NCAR/VAPOR/docs/index.rst

 |

 VAPOR is the Visualization and Analysis Platform for Ocean, Atmosphere, and Solar Researchers.
-It provides an interactive 3D visualization environment that can produce animations and still frame images, and runs on Windows, OSX, Ubuntu, and CentOS.
+A free 3D visualization environment for geophysical scientists.

-.. include:: ./announcements/3.7.0.rst
+.. include:: ./announcements/3.8.0.rst

 .. toctree::
    :caption: Contents: